devcjohn/cj.cafe/public/blog/migrating-to-aws-ecs.md

 My domain was not transferable to AWS Route53 because it is a “premium” domain.
 Nonetheless, it is still possible to route traffic to AWS by using AWS name servers.
 I simply had to create a Route53 Hosted Zone for the domain, grab the name servers for it, and paste them into my domain register’s website.
 Additionally, I created, validated, and assigned a certificate to allow my website to be accessible over HTTPS instead of just HTTP.

 I used the **acm-certificate** module to accomplish this A terraform module is a bundle of functionality, and you can find many that are written for AWS [Here](https://registry.terraform.io/namespaces/terraform-aws-modules).
 Using this module allowed me to write one module code block instead of 3+ resource blocks.
+The next time I work with Terraform I will be on the lookout for more opportunities to use modules since they require less code and are more declarative.

 ```hcl:acm.tf
 # A module for creating an ACM cert and validating it by creating a CNAME DNS record